 The Bee School

-Our free Natural Bee Keeping School is sponsored by Ceracell.
+Our free Natural Bee Keeping School was sponsored by Ceracell in 2017 & 2018 - Thanks Ceracell!

 We meet every first Sunday of the month from 10:00-12:00 in the Campbell Free Kindergarten in Victoria Park and move across to the three hives situated in the park as part of For the Love of Bees.
 Everyone is welcome to participate and our classes are open to Aucklanders of all ages.